Economy of Bokaro: Retail, trade and commerce

-The Bokaro Mall in Sector 3 is the famous shopping mall of the city along with Harsh Vardhan Plaza and City center.
+The Bokaro Mall in Sector 3 is the shopping mall of the city along with Harsh Vardhan Plaza and City center.
 Sector 4 is the main commercial area of the city.
 It is nearer to Marafari.
 Sector 4 has many shopping complexes around it.
 City Centre is the main Central Business District of the city.
-As many peoples the city came here to buy things.
-Here is also many banks, shopping complexes, playgrounds, etc. Here is also famous temple Jagannath Temple and Jama Masjid at Sector 4.
+Here are also banks, shopping complexes, playgrounds, etc. Here is also temple Jagannath Temple and Jama Masjid at Sector 4.
 This place is nearer to Marafari.
 Some parts Bokaro Steel Plant is came under Sector 4 itself.
 Here is many schools in this area.
-One of them being DAV Public School, which is one of the most popular schools in India.
+One of them being DAV Public School.
 It also has other branches also.
-Chinmaya Vidyalayas are also other popular schools.
+Chinmaya Vidyalayas are other schools.
 It has branches in other cities like Hyderabad etc.

 The city center is the prominent central business district of Bokaro Steel City and one of the most developed and planned CBD in Jharkhand and Eastern India Recent years have seen it grow more than threefold in size.
 The difference of this market and most other major markets in Indian cities happens to be the planning of the market.
 There is ample parking space, and the approach roads, as well as those inside the market are wide.
 The place houses almost all major Indian banks, has various shops in the city for clothing, electronics, and the best food joints.
 It used to be home for the only cinema theaters in the city, but only two of them (Jeetendra and Pali Plaza) is operational now.
 The latest comers to the market are coaching institutes, small clinics, and hospitals.
 Their rate of growth shows the demand these services have in the city.